Bennett-Tabasco/basic-discord-bot-template/README.md

 if the bot sent duplicate messages or the command doesn't work after you commited changes even if your syntax is correct, just regenarate the token and run the bot with that new token

+update notes (8th june 2021 9:16PM):
+- help commands has been moved to help_commands.py file

 upadate notes (4th june 2021 6:02PM):
 - added mute and unmute commands
 - error handlers are now available (check settings.py file)
 - fixed unban command

-update notes (4th june 2021 12:00 AM):
-- added kick, ban, tempban and unban commands
-- permissions-only commands are now available